jmgandarias/industrial_informatics/docs/mqtt/getting_started/part3_external_connections.md

 password_file /etc/mosquitto/passwords.txt
 ```

-After completing these steps, Mosquitto will accept external connections on port 1883, and only users with valid credentials can publish or subscribe.
+After completing these steps, Mosquitto will accept external connections (i.e., from external devices, but in the local network) on port 1883, and only users with valid credentials can publish or subscribe.

+!!! success "CONGRATULATIONS!"
+    You have created your first MQTT local network and are able to communicate devices in the network using this protocol and to monitor the traffic of the network